o3de/o3de.org/content/docs/userguide/component-ui-canvas-proxy-ref.md

+description: ' Use the UI Canvas Proxy Ref component in &ALYlong; to place a UI canvas on a 3D mesh that a player can interact with. '
+slug: component-ui-canvas-proxy-ref
+title: UI Canvas Proxy Ref
+---
 # UI Canvas Proxy Ref<a name="component-ui-canvas-proxy-ref"></a>

 With the UI Canvas Proxy Ref component, you can associate a component entity in a level with another component entity that is managing a UI canvas\.
 Use this component in conjunction with the [**UI Canvas on Mesh**](component-ui-canvas-on-mesh.md) component if you want to place a UI canvas on a 3D mesh that a player can interact with in several places in the 3D world\.